Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [constr_1052] Compatibility of Units (cid:100) Two Unit deﬁnitions are compatible if and only if:

-#@SECTION: 1.
-They have compatible (see [TPS_GST_02501]) values of attributes factorSi
+ 1. They have compatible (see [TPS_GST_02501]) values of attributes factorSi

 ToUnit and offsetSiToUnit.

-#@SECTION: 2.
-They either refer to identical deﬁnitions of PhysicalDimension or neither of
+ 2. They either refer to identical deﬁnitions of PhysicalDimension or neither of

 them associates a PhysicalDimension.